mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 ![](images/snapshot-image-2.png)

+We now have our own image that contains both MATLAB and Image Processing.
-Launch a new container based on our new image
+Let's launch a new container based on our new image.

 ```docker
 docker run -it --rm -p 6080:6080 mymatlab:imageprocessing -vnc
 ```
 Run ver again and you'll see that image processing is already installed in this image.

 <a name="build"></a>
 ## Customizing: Build your own image

 Let's learn how we can build our own image using a Dockerfile.
+A Dockerfile is used to define all the commands that when run, make up the image.
 In this tutorial, we'll write our own Dockerfile to include a script file in the image which will run matlab batch for us.

 Create a new document called "Dockerfile".
 Ensure you don't end up with an extension.